ManetesArtistes/windows-forms/README.md

 3. **Build and Run**
    - Open the solution file (`.sln`) in Visual Studio.
+   - Before running the application, ensure the .env file is properly configured.
+Use the .env.example file provided in the project as a reference, as it contains the essential environment variables required for the application to function correctly.
    - Build the project and run the application.

 ## Usage